irdest/irdest/docs/developer/src/website/_intro.md

-# qaul.org website
+# irde.st website

-The qaul website is built via the static site generator [hugo].
-Its contents and sources are part of the [qaul mono repo].
+The irdest website is built via the static site generator [hugo].
+Its contents and sources are part of the [irdest mono repo].

 ## Building the website